thayub/eddmann/posts/2012-09-11-accessing-php-documentation-using-pman.markdown

 ---
 title: Accessing PHP documentation using 'pman'
 slug: accessing-php-documentation-using-pman
+abstract: Super quick access to the PHP documentation.
 ---

 PHP has a ridiculous amout of in-built functions, even though I code in it daily I still get the surprise of finding a new one.
-It wasn't until recently that I touched upon <span class="snippet">strip_tags</span>, saving me ample's amount of time having to write my own implementation.
+It wasn't until recently that I touched upon 'strip_tags', saving me ample's amount of time having to write my own implementation.
 My philosophy now is that if theres a function need you require, PHP most likely already has it.
 In spite of this wealth of function goodness however, I hate having to load up a browser and visit [php.net](http://php.net/) to read the documentation (no matter how good it is).
-I spend way too much time in the terminal now, and love the UNIX ethos of being able to run <span class="snippet">man 'command'</span> and quickly display documentation on a specific command.
+I spend way too much time in the terminal now, and love the UNIX ethos of being able to run 'man command' and quickly display documentation on a specific command.
 What I want is the same capability but in regard to PHP functions - thankfully this need has been fulfilled in the form of 'pman'.

 ### Installation